AdobeColdFusion/cfcharting2025demo/README.md

 - There seems to be a bug where sometimes the CSVs are overwriting each other.
 I'm uncertain as to why and have not been able to track down the logic error.
 - I would love to add more options/charting types (and eventually themes) here
+- You _will_ need to have the charting package installed (only affects folks who script or zip install CF)